The difference between a credit card and a debit card

 Using a credit card builds your credit history.
 Every time you buy something with your credit card and then pay it on time, your credit history will be enriched.
 Building an excellent credit history is important when you are about to take out a loan to buy a car or a home.
 Paying the amount due on your credit card will show that you can repay your debt and can be trusted.

 Having a credit card is very useful for emergencies, for example, if you have to pay extra for repairs in your home.
 In this case, these costs are unforeseen and the institution that issued your credit card will provide you with a loan that they expect you to repay at the end of the monthly reporting period.
 Again, this gives you time to react and the ability to deal with emergencies.

 What is a debit card?

 A debit card makes payments using funds directly from the consumer’s current account and not through a bank loan.
-Debit cards offer convenience and protection similar to that of credit cards.
+Debit cards offer convenience and protection similar to credit cards.
 In most cases, large payment network companies such as Visa or Mastercard issue them.

-If you do not have access to a bank account, prepaid debit cards provide you with a way to make e-purchases up to the amount that’s pre-loaded on the card.
+If you do not have access to a bank account, prepaid cards provide you with a way to make e-purchases up to the amount that’s pre-loaded on the card.

 Thrifty users may prefer to use debit cards, as the service usually has little or no fees unless the user uses more funds than he has in his account and/or uses an overdraft facility.
-This does not apply to prepaid debit cards, which often charge activation and usage fees, among other costs.
+This does not apply to prepaid cards, which often charge activation and usage fees, among other costs.